Leica M8 vs Sony A7S II

 |139 x 80 x 37 mm, 591 g||127 x 96 x 60 mm, 627 g|

 Body comparison: Leica M8 vs Sony A7S II

 The physical size and weight of the Leica M8 and the Sony A7S II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M8 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (10 percent) than the Leica M8.
 Moreover, the A7S II is markedly heavier (6 percent) than the M8.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the M8 does not feature any corresponding weather-sealing.